manuelpenazuniga/manuelpenazuniga/README.md

-### Hi there!
+## Hi there!
 I'm Manuel Peña 🙋🏽‍♂️

-I'm a Back End developer and a Blockchain developer
+I'm a Back End developer and a Blockchain developer :octocat:

 - 👨🏽‍💻 I’m currently working on
-- 🌱 I’m currently learning about
+- 🌱 I’m currently learning about Zero Knowledge Proofs, Substrate
-- 🧗🏽‍♂️ I’m looking to collaborate on
+- 🧗🏽‍♂️ I’m looking to collaborate on web3 development
-- 💬 Ask me about ...
+- 💬 Ask me about... whatever you need, I love to help
-- 📫 How to reach me: ...
+- :camping: My Hobbies: Trekking :national_park:, Coffee preparation techniques ~~ If you talk to me about it, I'll assume you have the next half hour free ~~
 - ⚡ Fun fact: ...

-  :national_park:
-  	:camping:
   	:rocket:
-  :octocat:

   :llama:
-## Recently, I have been oriented towards Web3 development, with special interest in_
+### Recently, I have been oriented towards Web3 development, with special interest in_

 - Smart Contracts in Solidity (Hardhat, Foundry)
 - Blockchain Frameworks